 NOTE: Do not revoke your current certificate until the new replacement certificate is installed.

 - Create a new private key & Certificate Signing Request (CSR).

 NOTE: Do not reuse the existing private key & Certificate Signing Request (CSR).

-- To replace your certificate from a Symantec Trust Center account, view the steps in SO7146
+- Replace your certificate from a Symantec Trust Center account.

-- To replace your certificate from a Symantec Trust Center Enterprise account, view the steps in SO10700
+- Replace your certificate from a Symantec Trust Center Enterprise account.

-- To replace your certificate from Managed PKI for SSL account, view the steps in SO4266
+- Replace your certificate from Managed PKI for SSL account.

 - After installing the replacement certificate, the previous issued certificate should be removed from the server or device.
 Once confirmed working, you need to revoke the previous certificate.